liangzheng816/OfficeDocs-SharePoint/migration/spmt-workflow-overview.md

 Make sure you have:

-- **Access to the destination**: The user account you use to migrate must be a OneDrive or SharePoint admin, or a SharePoint site admin on the Microsoft 365 tenant, and be a Power Automate admin who can manage the solution.
-As this user account will be set as the owner of migrated flow, it must also be assigned the *Environment Maker* role.
+- **Access to the destination**: The user account you use to migrate must:
+  - Be a OneDrive or SharePoint admin, or a SharePoint site admin on the Microsoft 365 tenant.
+  - Be a Power Automate admin who can manage the solution.
+  - Be assigned the *Environment Maker* role, as this user account is set as the owner of migrated flow.
 [Learn more about Environment Maker role](/power-platform/admin/database-security).
-- **Access to the source**: Your SharePoint Server account credentials must have read access to any workflow you plan to migrate.
+- **Access to the source**: Your SharePoint Server account credentials must have **Read** access to any workflow you plan to migrate.
 - **Prerequisites installed:** Make sure you have the necessary prerequisites installed.

 ## General process